ajh123-archives/Mega-Cities/README.md

 - Pressing the escape button in the game window automatically saves the game.

 # Settings
-- Grid size can be changed in the settings file, default is 20 x 20.
+- Grid size can be changed in the src/settings file, default is 20 x 20.
-- The 'tick' rate determines how fast crops will grow, default is 30 seconds.
+- The 'tick' rate determines how fast crops growth or other events happen, default is 30 seconds.
-- Default resolution is 1024 x 768.
+- Default resolution is 500 x 500.

 # Changelog
 - Added a saving and loading system.